-Discuss the three repeating phases that typically occur in dating abuse.
+Discuss the three repeating phases that typically occur in dating violence.

 - > Explain to students that in most abusive dating relationships, the physical, emotional, and/or sexual abuse is not a one-time incident.
 It usually happens again and again, with the abuse becoming more severe and more frequent over time.
-Point out that even one incident of dating abuse is too many. - > Give each student a copy of "Patterns of Dating Abuse."
-Review the handout.
-Make sure students understand that every relationship is different and that the phases may occur infrequently, briefly or over long stretches of time.
-Some targets, for example, never experience a "honeymoon" phase. - > Explain that abusers are often extremely jealous of the target's friends and family, claiming to love their partner so much that they don't want anyone else around.
-This kind of excessive possessiveness and jealousy is not a sign of love, but an example of the extreme control that abusers seek to have over their partners.
-Abusers often work actively to create an "us-them" situation between the target and his/her family, thereby making it much harder for the target to reach out to her family for help when she realizes she needs it. - > Mention that targets of dating abuse and violence often believe that the first incident of abuse is an isolated one that will not occur again.
+Point out that even one incident of dating violence is too many. - > Give each student a copy of "Dating Violence: Patterns of Abuse."
+Review the handout. - > Explain that abusers are often extremely jealous of the target's friends and family, claiming to love their partner so much that they don't want anyone else around.
+This kind of excessive possessiveness and jealousy is not a sign of love, but an example of the extreme control that abusers seek to have over their partners. - > Mention that targets of dating violence often believe that the first incident of abuse is an isolated one that will not occur again.
 After the abuse, the abuser's apologies and promises that it will not happen again may convince the target to stay in the relationship.
 Unfortunately, we know that once an individual has demonstrated abusive behavior toward a dating partner, he or she is likely to abuse the partner again.
 As the violence and abuse become more severe and occur more frequently, the target is likely to become more isolated and fearful, afraid to reach out for help.